geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 ### Introduction

 Here I'm sharing a series of posts that document my experience with a two-year USDA grant study.
 The project considered how low-cost vegetation indices like NDVI might be a useful addition to a sugarcane farmer's overall nitrogen management strategy.
 The study was motivated by 1) yearly nitrogen input represents a significant cost to farmers; 2) excessive nitrogen in the environment alters ecosystems and may potentially harm human health.
 Thus, learning to manage N application better is motivated by the economics of sugarcane agriculture as well as by a need to address an environmental issue.
-Some of what follows will include reference to the software packages we used along with code developed in deriving our results.
+Some of what follows will include reference to the software packages used along with code developed in deriving our results.

 ### Background